hoxito/patterns-go/FactoryMethod/readme.md

 In a factory method pattern, a helper method (or function) is defined, to enable object creation without knowing the implementation class details.

 In the example we can see that the helper method is NewCharacter that does not need to know what type of character is being created.

+# Intent
+Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses

+## Motivation
+Frameworks use abstract classes to define and maintain relationships between objects.
+A framework is often responsible for creating these objects as well.

 ## Code Example